By Rick Steves

 Choosing an Island

-Hydra is my favorite, thanks to its speedy connections to Athens and the Peloponnese, its relaxing car-free ambience, its easily reached beaches, and its charming harbor that invites you to just linger.
-Arguably the two most popular Greek islands are Mykonos and Santorini; both are relatively well-connected to Athens.
-Mykonos is an adorable, windmill-topped fishing village slathered in white and thronged by a hard-partying international crowd, enjoying its many beaches and side-tripping to the ruins on nearby Delos.
-Santorini is the most geologically interesting of all the Greek islands, and arguably the most picturesque, with idyllic villages perched on the rim of a collapsed and flooded volcano crater.
+Hydra is my favorite, thanks to its speedy connections to Athens and the Peloponnese, relaxing car-free ambience, easily reached beaches, and charming harbor that invites you to linger.
+Two of the most popular Greek islands are Mykonos and Santorini; both are relatively well-connected to Athens.
+Mykonos boasts an adorable, windmill-topped fishing village slathered in white and thronged by a hard-partying international crowd, enjoying its many beaches and side-tripping to the ruins on nearby Delos.
+Santorini is the most geologically interesting of all the Greek islands, and arguably the most picturesque, with idyllic villages perched on the rim of a collapsed and flooded volcano crater, a handful of impressive wineries, and enough sights and activities to keep travelers occupied.

-While each Greek island has its own personality and claims to fame, most offer the same basic ingredients: a charming fishing village, once humble and poor, now a finely tuned machine for catering to (and collecting money from) a steady stream of tourists; a rugged interior with relatively little agriculture or industry, and rough roads connecting coastal coves; appealing beaches with rentable umbrellas and lounge chairs, presided over by tavernas and hotels; maybe a few dusty museums (with very short hours) collecting ancient artifacts or bits and pieces of local folklore; and occasionally a good or even great ancient site to tour.
+While each Greek island has its own personality and claims to fame, most offer the same basic ingredients: a charming fishing village, once humble and poor, now a finely tuned machine for catering to (and collecting money from) a steady stream of tourists; a rugged interior, and rough roads connecting coastal coves; appealing beaches with rentable umbrellas and lounge chairs, presided over by tavernas and hotels; maybe a few dusty museums collecting ancient artifacts or bits and pieces of local folklore; and occasionally a good or even great ancient site to tour.

-Many islands have a main town, which is sometimes named for the island itself, or might be called Chora or Hora (Xώρα), which literally means "village."
+Many islands have a main town, sometimes named for the island itself and sometimes called Chora or Hora (Xώρα), which literally means "village."
 This is generally the hub for transportation, both to other islands (port for passenger ferries and cruise ships) and within the island (bus station and taxi stand).
 Some islands — such as Rhodes, Corfu, and Crete — have sizeable cities as their capitals.

 Getting Around the Greek Islands

-A huge variety of passenger boats crisscross the Aegean Sea, making it quick and fairly easy to reach your island getaway.
-Be warned, however, that gathering ferry information can be confusing: Routes can be covered by multiple companies, and timetables are usually in flux.
-Especially during these uncertain economic times, the particulars on any boat connection can change from day to day, from which company runs which routes, to how many times a day and at what price.
-A good approach is to look up your trip online, then confirm the details in Greece at any travel agency (or two or three, as you may get slightly different information from different agencies).
+Many passenger boats crisscross the Aegean Sea, making it quick and fairly easy to reach your island getaway.
+Be warned, however, that gathering ferry information takes some work, as routes can be covered by multiple companies and schedules change often.
+Prior to your trip, look up schedules online, then confirm the details on arrival in Greece at any travel agency (or more than one, as you may get slightly different information from different agencies).
+Keep in mind that sailings can be canceled because of bad weather (more likely off-season).

-Understandably, the Greek islands are a major destination for cruise ships: With several enticing islands in close proximity, and big ports handy to captivating sights, Greece is made-to-order for cruising.
-If you're coming on a cruise, your challenge is to beat the hordes: You'll be arriving in town at precisely the same time as 2,000 other visitors, all hoping to fit the maximum amount of sightseeing, shopping, or beach time in a single day.
+The Greek islands are made-to-order for cruising and a major destination for cruise ships.
+If you're coming on a cruise, your challenge is to beat the hordes: You'll arrive in town at precisely the same time as 2,000 other visitors, all hoping to fit the maximum amount of sightseeing, shopping, or beach time in a single day.
 Get as early a start as possible, and explore the back lanes and beaches when the main drag gets too congested.

 If you're not cruising, it's smart to be aware of when ships are scheduled to show up.
-If you're planning to visit outlying sights or beaches, do it when the ships are in port — by the time you return to town in the afternoon, the cruise-ship passengers will be loading up to leave again.
+Visit outlying sights or beaches when the ships are in port — by the time you return to town in the afternoon, the cruise-ship passengers will be loading up to leave again.

-At the busiest times (July–Sept, peaking in early to mid-Aug), visitors can outnumber beds; to get your choice of accommodations, consider booking ahead.
+At the busiest times (July–September, peaking in August), visitors can outnumber beds; to get your choice of accommodations, book far ahead.
 Expect to pay (sometimes wildly) inflated prices in high season — in the most popular destinations, such as Mykonos and Santorini, prices for even budget hotels can more than double.
-Prices for other services — such as scooter rentals and restaurant meals — also increase when demand is high.
+Prices for other services — such as car rentals and restaurant meals — also increase when demand is high.
 For the best combination of still-good weather, fewer crowds, and more reasonable prices, visit just before or after these busy times.

 Whenever you visit, enjoy your time here and simply give yourself over to the Greek islands.
 With a few exceptions, the "sights" (museums and ruins) are not worth going out of your way for — you're here to relax on the beach and explore the charming towns.
 Make the most of it.